department-of-vet-pathology-unizg/tutorials/README.md

 Your first task will be to [automate a microscope](https://nbviewer.jupyter.org/github/department-of-vet-pathology-unizg/tutorials/blob/master/notebooks/Microscope_Automation.ipynb).
 This task will show you just how powerful Python is and, more importantly, it will help you develop some general principles for solving complex, real-world problems with Python.

 With the automated microscope, you will be able to quickly "scan" your slides and collect the images you need for training a neural network.

-### Community*

-There is a profound change in the way how generations that grew up on the Internet define freedom and community.
-Today's education should reflect that!

-The previous generation's definition of freedom was very simple: to be free is to be an autonomous agent, to be independent, to not be beholden to others so that one can have freedom as exclusivity.

-For the generations that are now entering higher education, on the other hand, being an island to oneself is death.
-This generation asks the question: How can I flourish to the full extent of my possibilities?
-And it is clear that the answer to that is "I flourish to the extent that I'm embedded in the network after network, after network; community after community, where I can share my talents, and those talents can benefit the network and come back to benefit myself.
-Therefore, for these generations, freedom is not exclusivity, it's not being an autonomous agent.
-It's inclusivity.
-It's access to others in networks."

-Education should be a shared experience.
-The teacher is important as a facilitator and guide, but the students have to teach each other.
-This project is designed in the way to facilitate that process and every student is encouraged to write and publish tutorials that could benefit himself and others.

-*This section is adapted from _The Third Industrial Revolution_ by _Jeremy Rifkin_.